MoTahaAboHeiba/retail-lakehouse-pipeline/README.md

 ## What I would change with more time

-- Add a true incremental state-based selection (`state:modified+`) to the Airflow DAG so a full model set doesn't rebuild on every run regardless of what changed upstream.
-- Add async/deferred polling for the Databricks job trigger instead of a synchronous poll holding a worker slot for the full ingestion duration.
-- Reconcile `eph_employees` sourcing directly from `employees_tech` instead of `obt_business`, currently a deliberate but unclosed inconsistency versus the other four Sales-side ephemeral models.
 - Add persisted `manifest.json`/`run_results.json` artifacts between Airflow runs for real historical run comparison, not just point-in-time Airflow UI visibility.

 ## Repo structure